-1. (25%) The top part of the figure in the previous page compares two U.S. time series, each expressed as a 10-year moving average.
+1. (25%; up to 500 words) The top part of the figure on page 21 compares two U.S. time series, each expressed as a 10-year moving average.
 One is a 'flow' series: the 'real' hourly wage rate in manufacturing.
-The other is a 'stock' series, also expressed in 'real' terms: the total return index (including reinvested dividends) of the S&P500 group of companies.
-The bottom part of the figure computes a 'differential' index: the ratio between the nominal total return index and the nominal wage rate (also expressed as a 10-year moving average.
-Answer the following questions (up to 500 words):
+The other is a 'stock' series, also expressed in 'real' terms: the total return index of the S&P500 group of companies (the 'total' indicates that stock prices are augmented by reinvested dividends).
+The bottom part of the figure computes a 'differential' index: the ratio between the nominal total return index and the nominal wage rate (also expressed as a 10-year moving average).
+Answer the following questions: